Forum on the Arms Trade

 Latin America | small arms and light weapons (SALW) | harm to civilians - human rights

 Natalia Báez Zamudio is an independent researcher and expert on legal firearms trafficking, serious human rights violations and militarization in Mexico.
-Formerly a researcher with the Mexican Commission for the Defense and Promotion of Human Rights, she is currently pursuing a Master's in Public Policy at the Hertie School of Governance in Berlin.
-Báez holds a Bachelor’s Degree in Political Science from the Philipps-Universität Marburg and a Master’s Degree in International Relations and International Organization from the University of Groningen.
+Formerly a researcher with the Mexican Commission for the Defense and Promotion of Human Rights, Báez holds a Bachelor’s Degree in Political Science from the Philipps-Universität Marburg and a Master’s Degree in International Relations and International Organization from the University of Groningen.
+She currently resides in Berlin where she graduated with a Master’s in Public Policy from the Hertie School in 2022.

 Recent publications: